 There are many special days of the year devoted to animals of all shapes and sizes.
 Some celebrate specific breeds or species and others help raise awareness about an important cause or issue.
-Animal-related holidays during the month of April include National Siamese Cat Day, National Farm Animals Day, National Pet Day, National Hairball Awareness Day, World Penguin Day, Pet Owner's Independence Day, Dog Farting Awareness Day (yes, really!)
+Animal-related holidays during the month of April include National Siamese Cat Day, National Farm Animals Day, National Pet Day, National Hairball Awareness Day, World Penguin Day, Pet Owner's Independence Day and Dog Farting Awareness Day (yes, really!)

 April 14 is National Dolphin Day, an annual event that not only celebrates these amazing creatures, but also shines the spotlight on the plight of the dolphin.

 - Part of the toothed whale family, dolphins are highly intelligent marine mammals known for their playful behavior.